-A legal agreement is in place between the 5 entities involved in the joint contracts of employment which sets out how the pension costs of those jointly employed staff will be met by each entity.
-In line with this agreement the association therefore has a liability for its share of the deficit contribution payments arising under the plan.
-Under FRS102 Section 11 this creates a financial instrument between the association and MRH.
-This is separately declared within Note 10 - Creditors: amounts falling due within one year and Note 11 - Creditors: amounts falling due after one year, and is summarised below.
+A new legal agreement has been entered into in the year between the 5 entities involved in the joint contracts of employment updating how the pension liability of those jointly employed staff will be met by each entity.
+Previously the Association only accounted for its share of the deficit contribution payments arising under the plan, under the new agreement the Association recognises its share of the full pension deficit arising under the plan.

+Previously this created a financial instrument under FRS102 Section 11 between the Association and MRH, which was separately declared within Note 13 - Creditors: amounts falling due within one year and Note 14 - Creditors: amounts falling due after one year, and summarised below.
+The share of the pension liability is now recognised as a provision for pension liabilities and declared in this note.
+Both accounts are shown below for comparative purposes.

-2023 2022 £
+2024 2023

-£ (restated)
+£ £

+Pension Deficit Contributions

-Total pension deficit contributions 9,241 49,533
+Opening Balance 9,241 49,533

-see note 15
+Payments Made (8,183) (7,756)

+Released to SOCI (1,058) (32,536)

+Closing Balance - 9,241

+Pension Deficit Liability

+Opening Balance - -

+Creation of Opening Liability (charged to SOCI) 28,009 -

+Change in Liability (charged to SOCI) 3,445 -

+Closing Balance 31,454

+Total charge to SOCI 30,396 (32,536)

 13 SHARE CAPITAL

 Share capital

-Allotted, issued and fully paid at 1 April and 31 March 10 10
+Allotted, issued and fully paid at 1 April and 31 March

-At 31 March 2023, the Association had 10 ordinary shares (2022: 10) in issue, with each share having a nominal value of £1.
+At 31 March 2024, the Association had 10 ordinary shares (2023: 10) in issue, with each share having a nominal value of £1.
 The shares have no rights to dividends nor to any share of assets of the Association in the event of it ceasing to operate.